-North Korea To Declare War Against US Soon?
+North Korea To Declare War Against U.S. Soon?
 Fears Grow As Navy Ships Close In

 — Jean-Paul Carteron (@carteron_jpc) April 9, 2017

-According to the Asian Communist state, the US’ actions against the Middle Eastern nation was an “intolerable act of aggression against a sovereign state.”
-North Korea further said that the US’ airstrike against the Syrian government is the very reason why its controversial nuclear program was entirely justified.
+According to the Asian Communist state, the U.S.’s actions against the Middle Eastern nation was an “intolerable act of aggression against a sovereign state.”
+North Korea further said that the U.S. airstrike against the Syrian government is the very reason why its controversial nuclear program was entirely justified.

-US President Donald Trump, for his part, has taken a definitive stance against the Asian state.
-During a recent state visit by Chinese President Xi Jinping, Trump was adamant about what the two superpowers must do about the emerging nuclear threat.
+U.S. president Donald Trump, for his part, has taken a definitive stance against the Asian state.
+During a recent state visit by Chinese president Xi Jinping, Trump was adamant about what the two superpowers must do about the emerging nuclear threat.
 China, a longtime ally of North Korea, has condemned its ally’s actions in the past, though the Asian economic behemoth has largely been reluctant to put too much pressure on the Communist state, according to a BBC report.

 In a number of ways, China’s reservations are entirely warranted.
 If it severs ties with North Korea, China might end up causing the collapse of the Asian nation, which would most likely result in a massive refugee crisis.
-North Korea’s collapse would also result in the United States military to enter the region, something that China has so far tried to avoid.
+North Korea’s collapse would also result in the United States military entering the region, something that China has so far tried to avoid.

-Despite China’s reluctance, however, US President Trump has stated that the North Korea problem must be addressed immediately.
-In a recent interview, the US President said that the United States would begin to deal with North Korea, with or without China’s cooperation.
+Despite China’s reluctance, however, Trump has stated that the North Korea problem must be addressed immediately.
+In a recent interview, the U.S. president said that the United States would begin to deal with North Korea, with or without China’s cooperation.

 “If China is not going to solve North Korea, we will,” Trump stated.